The Laws of the Realm of Durholme

 There shall be only six recognised sentences, which may be combined.
 An entity may only be sentenced once for any specific crime.

 Mitigations: It is recognised that some crimes may be committed during defence of self or property.
-Where these crimes are necessary and appropriate restraint has been shown, no sentence will be passed.
+Where these actions are necessary and appropriate restraint has been shown, these actions can be deemed to not be crimes by the relevant local authority.
 Where the victim of a crime gave willing consent, no investigation need take place, and no sentence will be passed.
 Where a crime is committed by an individual under the age of eighteen, the punishment should be mitigated accordingly.
 Mitigation may also be granted at the discretion of the Ruler, the Captain of the Guard, or the Council.